Phase Transitions in Collective Damage of Civil Structures under Natural Hazards

 \section{Ising model interpretation for phase transitions}

-Regional-scale hazard risk can be interpreted through the lens of the Ising model, where binary spins correspond to the damaged or undamaged states of civil structures and the magnetic field represents the effective hazard demand \cite{oh_longrange_2024}.
-We cast spatial heterogeneity among cities in the random-field Ising model (RFIM), whose Hamiltonian is
+The Ising model provides an effective phenomenological framework for characterizing regional damage patterns, in which binary spins correspond to damaged or undamaged structural states and the magnetic field represents effective hazard demand \cite{oh_longrange_2024}.
+We cast spatial heterogeneity in city-scale portfolios within the random-field Ising model (RFIM), whose Hamiltonian is

-where $s_i$ denotes the binary damage state of the $i$th building, $H$ is the mean effective hazard demand, and $h_i$ is a quenched local perturbation from that mean, capturing site- or building-specific variations in capacity or demand (Fig.~\ref{fig:2}a).
+where $s_i$ denotes the binary damage state of the $i$th building, $H$ is the spatial average effective hazard demand, and $h_i$ is a quenched local perturbation from that mean, capturing site- or building-specific variations in capacity or demand.
 The interaction term $J_{ij}$ characterizes pairwise dependence between building damage, reflecting correlated vulnerabilities or shared environmental influences that give rise to collective damage.
-The system magnetization, $m=\frac{1}{N}\sum_{i=1}^N s_i$ with $N$ spins, can then be interpreted as the regional damage fraction $m_d\in[0,1]$ via a linear transformation from the spin domain $\{-1,1\}$ to $\{0,1\}$.
-Supplementary analyses further justify the use of damage fraction as the system’s order parameter (Supplementary Method~\hyperref[sup_method:1]{1} and Supplementary Figs.~\hyperref[sup_fig:pca_explained_var]{5}--\hyperref[sup_fig:pca_2nd_SanFrancisco]{10}).
+The system magnetization, $m=\frac{1}{N}\sum_{i=1}^N s_i$ for $N$ spins, is mapped to the regional damage fraction $m_d\in[0,1]$ via a linear transformation from the spin domain $\{-1,+1\}$ to the damage state domain $\{0,1\}$.
+Supplementary analyses further justify the use of damage fraction as the system order parameter (Supplementary Method~\ref{sup_method:1} and Supplementary Figs.~\ref{sup_fig:6}--\ref{sup_fig:11}).

 A key distinction from the classical Ising-type models lies in its $Z_2$ symmetry.
 The conventional Ising system is symmetric under spin inversion when the external field is zero, whereas civil structures are inherently biased toward the safe state in the absence of hazard excitation.
 The inherent safety margin of engineered structures acts as an effective inertia opposing hazard excitation, shifting the zero-field condition to the point where this inertia balances the excitation~\cite{oh_longrange_2024}.